vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 img_dir: /assets/img/cases/2GUD-2.0
 thumb: case-thumbnail.png
 permalink: /case/redesigning-2GUD
-impact: Reimagined experience.
-Significant increase in engagement and conversion.
+impact: ~3x increase in conversion, significant increase in engagement.
 ---

 <div class="overview">
 <h1 class="post-title">{{ page.title | escape }}</h1>

-<b>2GUD</b> is a value-conscious marketplace, launched by Flipkart in 2019, with the vision of providing great unbranded selection at value.
-After 6 months of launch, the conversion & retention numbers were highly unsatisfactory.
+2GUD is a value-conscious marketplace, launched by Flipkart in 2019, with the vision of providing interesting unbranded selection at value.

-I drove the design effort to understand user needs, hone them into product vision led the design and informed the product strategy of 2GUD through design thinking.
-I facilitated ideation workshops, executed the vision by leading a team of 3 designers.
+After 6 months of launch, engagement and conversion were highly unsatisfactory.
+To address this, I did user research to unearth what users need, conducted workshops to bring shared understanding of the problem space, and called out the need to change our strategy.
+Through facilitation of design workshops, I played a pivotal role in enabling solution discovery and revamping our product.

+Leading a team of 3 designers, and with the support of numerous stakeholders, we shipped a fully revamped experience in 5 months.

 <div class="row">
 <div class="col hero-img">